AFASSoftware/maquette/docs/API.md

 A [VNode](#vnode) object, used to render a real DOM later.

-NOTE: Because domplotter needs to be able to animate transitions and because it wants to be fast, you need to follow these rules:
+NOTE: Because maquette needs to be able to animate transitions and because it wants to be fast, you need to follow these rules:

 * All children should either have a unique selector, or have a unique `key` property.